vbhat-conga/otel-ui2/README.md

 ### 1. Add to Cart Flow Implementation

-The Add to Cart flow begins in `ProductListPage.tsx` and spans multiple components:
+The Add to Cart flow begins in `ProductListPage.tsx` and spans across multiple components.
+It start on product list page and ends when user is moved to cart page.

 ```typescript
 // In ProductListPage.tsx - Initialize the flow span at the start of user journey